Rule 5-102: Absconder Under ICJ Supervision

 1. If there is reason to believe that a juvenile being supervised under the terms of the Interstate Compact for Juveniles in the receiving state has absconded, the receiving state shall attempt to locate the juvenile.
 Such activities shall include, but are not limited to:

 a.
-Conducting a field contact at the last known place of residence;
+Conducting a field contact at the last known residence;

 b.
-Contacting the last known school or place of employment, if applicable; and
+Contacting the last known school or employer, if applicable; and

 c.
 Contacting known family members and collateral contacts.